-We continued to improve our liquidity position in the first six months of 2024.
+We continued to improve our liquidity position in the first nine months of 2024.
 On February 12, 2024, we entered into a securities purchase agreement (the "Armistice SPA") with Armistice Capital Master Fund Ltd. ("Armistice").
 Pursuant to the Armistice SPA, Armistice purchased (i) 450,300 shares of Class A common stock (the "SPA Shares"), and (ii) a pre-funded warrant (the "Pre-Funded Warrant") to purchase 810,205 shares of Class A common stock (the "Pre-Funded Warrant Shares").
 The per share purchase price of the SPA Shares and the Pre-Funded Warrant Shares was \$4.76, resulting in aggregate gross proceeds of \$6.0 million, and after giving effect to the exercise price of \$0.0001 per Pre-Funded Warrant Share, we received net proceeds of \$6.0 million.
 In addition, we issued to Armistice a five-year warrant to purchase up to 1,260,505 shares of Class A common stock, exercisable commencing on August 14, 2024 at an exercise price of \$5.25 per share.

-Despite these improvements to the Company's financial condition, Greenidge management expects that it will require additional capital in order to fund the Company's expenses and to support the Company's working capital needs and remaining debt servicing requirements.
-Management continues to assess different options to improve the Company's liquidity which include, but are not limited to:
+Despite these improvements to our financial condition, our management expects that we will require additional capital in order to fund our expenses and to support our working capital needs and remaining debt servicing requirements.
+Management continues to assess different options to improve our liquidity which include, but are not limited to: